solid-contrib/specification-tests/README.md

   * td:rejected
   * td:onhold
 * The capabilities the test subject needs to support to be able to run the test case `td:preCondition`.
-The intention is to encode this information properly but at present it is a simple list of keywords which are matched against the values of `solid-test:features` in the subject description found in `test-subjects.ttl`:
+The intention is to encode this information properly, but at present it is a simple list of keywords which are matched against the values of `solid-test:features` in the subject description found in `test-subjects.ttl`:
   * `authentication`
   * `acl` - either WAC or ACP supported